ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/binningPlugin.rst

    * - ``setOpenPMDWriteFunctor``
      - Sets a functor to write custom data to the openPMD output file.
      - An empty functor.
-   * - ``setOpenPMDJsonCfg``
+   * - ``setOpenPMDBackendConfig``
-     - Sets a JSON configuration string for the openPMD output format.
+     - Sets a backend-specific JSON configuration string for the openPMD output (used when writing).
      - ``"{}"``
    * - ``setOpenPMDExtension``
      - Sets the file extension for the openPMD output.